What is OPC UA?

 The infrastructure and systems used for delivering essentials such as food, utilities, oil and gas have been developed over the last 100 years.
 These systems have been semi-automated in the last 30 years and cannot be replaced in one day.
 Enterprise systems are sophisticated like Enterprise Resource Planning (ERP) and Manufacturing Execution Systems (MES).
 The challenge is how to connect the factory floor architectures with the enterprise systems.

 Having said that, the solution to Interoperability problem is around the corner.
 There is a customer pull as people who are used to smartphones and just-in-time services begin to expect more such experiences from the products and services they use.
 In line with these expectations, several large companies are coming together to find new ways to satisfy their customers.

-As part of these initiatives there is effort to converge Information Technologies such as ERP, CRM, etc., and Operational Technologies such as PLCs, SCADA, etc. There is broad consensus that Open Platform Communication Unified Architecture (OPC UA) can be the important glue to deliver this convergence and address the Interoperability challenges that block the take-off of Industry 4.0.
+As part of these initiatives there is effort to converge Information Technologies such as ERP, CRM, etc., and Operational Technologies such as PLCs, SCADA, etc. There is broad consensus that OPC Unified Architecture (OPC UA) can be the important glue to deliver this convergence and address the Interoperability challenges that block the take-off of Industry 4.0.